 It’s a tool that will help you monitor and manage your local business’s online reputation — so you can head off any negative reviews before they happen.

 Your content – written word and videos

 If you’re like most small business owners, writing content for web pages, social media, emails, and elsewhere is not your passion.

-Thankfully, there are a host of AI writing solutions that can write a solid first draft for you, and others that can help you rewrite what you’ve written to sound better.
+Thankfully, a host of AI writing solutions can write a solid first draft for you, and others can help you rewrite what you’ve written to sound better.

 For video content, use Loom.
-It’s very easy to use and you can use it to either record videos of yourself talking, for recording your screen, or for other video activities you may want to capture.
+It’s straightforward to use, and you can use it to either record videos of yourself talking, for recording your screen, or for other video activities you may want to capture.